Dubai: Pre-oil Dubai

-The construction of Dubai's first airport was started on the northern edge of the town in 1959 and the terminal building opened for business in September 1960.
+Construction of Dubai's first airport began on the northern edge of the town in 1959, and the terminal building opened for business in September 1960.
 The airport was initially serviced by Gulf Aviation (flying Dakotas, Herons, and Viscounts) but Iran Air commenced services to Shiraz in 1961.

-In 1962 the British Political Agent noted that "Many new houses and blocks of offices and flats are being built... the Ruler is determined, against advice [from the British authorities] to press on with the construction of a jet airport...
-More and more European and Arab firms are opening up and the future looks bright."
+In 1962, the British Political Agent noted that "Many new houses and blocks of offices and flats are being built... the Ruler is determined, against advice [from the British authorities] to press on with the construction of a jet airport...
+More and more European and Arab firms are opening up, and the future looks bright."

 In 1962, with expenditure on infrastructure projects already approaching levels some thought imprudent, Sheikh Rashid approached his brother-in-law, the Ruler of Qatar, for a loan to build the first bridge crossing Dubai Creek.
-This crossing was finished in May 1963 and was paid for by a toll levied on the crossing from the Dubai side of the creek to the Deira side.
+This crossing was completed in May 1963 and was paid for by a toll levied on traffic from the Dubai side of the creek to Deira.

-BOAC was originally reluctant to start regular flights between Bombay and Dubai, fearing a lack of demand for seats.
+BOAC was initially reluctant to launch regular flights between Bombay and Dubai, fearing insufficient seat demand.
 However, by the time the asphalt runway of Dubai Airport was constructed in 1965, opening Dubai to both regional and long-haul traffic, several foreign airlines were competing for landing rights.
-In 1970, a new airport terminal building was constructed which included Dubai's first duty-free shops.
+In 1970, a new airport terminal building was constructed, which included Dubai's first duty-free shops.

-Throughout the 1960s Dubai was the centre of a lively gold trade, with 1968 imports of gold at some £56 million.
+Throughout the 1960s, Dubai was the centre of a lively gold trade, with 1968 imports of gold at some £56 million.
 This gold was, in the vast majority, re-exported – mainly to customers who took delivery in international waters off India.
-The import of gold to India had been banned and so the trade was characterised as smuggling, although Dubai's merchants were quick to point out that they were making legal deliveries of gold and that it was up to the customer where they took it.
+The import of gold to India had been banned, and so the trade was characterised as smuggling.
+However, Dubai's merchants were quick to point out that they were making legal gold deliveries and that it was up to the customer where they took it.

-In 1966, more gold was shipped from London to Dubai than almost anywhere else in the world (only France and Switzerland took more), at 4 million ounces.
+In 1966, more gold was shipped from London to Dubai than from almost anywhere else in the world (only France and Switzerland shipped more), totaling 4 million ounces.
 Dubai also took delivery of over $15 million worth of watches and over 5 million ounces of silver.
-The 1967 price of gold was $35 an ounce but its market price in India was $68 an ounce – a healthy markup.
+The 1967 price of gold was $35 an ounce, but its market price in India was $68 an ounce – a healthy markup.
 Estimates at the time put the volume of gold imports from Dubai to India at around 75% of the total market.